numalj/Portfolio/README.md

 ## Time Series Forecasting model for Quarterly Stock Prices

 * Worked with my team mates at Rotman, to build a time series model that that identifies potential best performing stocks of the next quarter
-* Scraped call transcripts for sentiment analysis **(NLP)** and used historical prices of stocks to train financial models from research papers.
+* Scraped earnings call transcripts for sentiment analysis **(NLP)** and used historical prices of stocks to train financial models based on research papers
+* Used a custom dictionary (Loughran and McDonald's) to get better polarity scores of financial vocablury used in earnings call transcripts
 * Models included Earnings Persistence and Residual Income Model